 The superfood papaya is the key ingredient in this incredible recovery drink.
 Blending papaya into your drinks creates a very creamy and smooth texture.
 Papaya has plenty of active enzymes that aid digestion.

 Flavoured with vanilla and blended with Greek yogurt, this smoothie is rich in protein and calcium, both of which aid muscle and bone growth.
 A great way to enhance the health benefits of this drink is to add an additional superfood like Aloe Vera.
 This is a natural diuretic.
 It is better to use the thick gooey natural stuff, though you can also use Aloe Vera water.
 A little goes a long way, so use just a spoonful of the thick stuff, especially if you have a sensitive stomach.

 You can substitute the bananas in the recipe with pineapple if you wish.
-Pineapple is a refreshing addition to any summer drink; it is an unusually high source of vitamin C, even higher than in oranges.
+Pineapple is a refreshing addition to any summer drink.
+It is an unusually high source of vitamin C ― even higher than oranges.

 6. Passion Fruit Hurricane

 Cool yourself down after a sweaty workout session with this exhilarating fruit cocktail that blends together pink grapefruit juice and passion fruit puree with dark rum.
 Serve chilled, garnished with a wedge of fresh grapefruit.

-A popular citrus fruit, the grapefruit is a marvellous source of nutrients like vitamins A, C, folate, fibre, choline, limonins and lycopene.
+A popular citrus fruit, the grapefruit is a marvelous source of nutrients like vitamins A, C, folate, fibre, choline, limonins and lycopene.
 It is well known for its antioxidant and immunity boosting properties.
 It aids digestions and helps lower cholesterol.